photoprism/photoprism-docs/docs/user-guide/faq.md

 - It's the wrong host or port.
 - Username or password are wrong.

-Advanced users should give `curl` a try for low level debugging, ideally in a terminal from the same Docker container, virtual machine, or server environment PhotoPrism runs in:
+Advanced users are advised to use `curl` for low level debugging, ideally in a terminal from the same Docker container, virtual machine, or server environment PhotoPrism runs in:

 - https://www.qed42.com/blog/using-curl-commands-webdav